AdobeDocs/commerce-operations.en/help/installation/sample-data/git-repositories.md

    Typically, for Ubuntu, it's `/var/www` and for CentOS it's `/var/www/html`.

-1. Enter `git clone` and paste the value you obtained from step 1.
+1. Enter `git clone` and paste the value you obtained previously.

    An example follows: